bonding-curves/avalanche-research/content/milestone1/Avalanche-Economy-relative-to-the-Open-Economy.md

 Within this boundary, AVAX serves as the native monetary asset.
 It's used to pay for all protocol-level services (transaction fees, L1 validation costs) and to provide economic security through staking.
 Unlike fiat currencies, AVAX is non-sovereign—it derives its value from market forces rather than government decree.

+The **Outside Economy** encompasses everything beyond this boundary: the global fiat currency system (USD, EUR, etc.), other blockchain networks (Ethereum, Solana, Bitcoin), and traditional financial markets.
+Capital flows between the Avalanche Open Economy and the Outside Economy through exchange rates and bridges.

-This internal economy continuously interacts with the "Outside Economy" (the global fiat world and other blockchains) through its exchange rate and capital flows.
+This internal economy continuously interacts with the Outside Economy through its exchange rate and capital flows.
 This interaction creates a dynamic feedback loop that shapes Avalanche's economic trajectory.

 ### 1.2 The Core Economic Tension